 How Do I Unjam a Garbage Disposal?

-Insert a 1/4-inch Allen wrench into the hex port on the bottom of the unit and turn it back and forth until it moves freely.
-Then remove the obstruction with tongs, reset the red button on the bottom, plug it back in, and test.
+Insert a 1/4-inch Allen wrench into the hex port at the bottom and turn it back and forth to free the jam.
+Remove the blockage with tongs, press the red reset button, plug it back in, and test.

 Where Is the Reset Button on a Garbage Disposal?

-The reset button is on the bottom of the disposal unit under the sink — a small red button.
-Press it firmly if it has popped out.
+The red reset button sits on the bottom of the unit under your sink.
+Push it firmly if it sticks out.